 - 1. For wet holes, the Contractor runs a "pig" through the tremie in advance of the concrete to keep it separated from the water or slurry in the shaft. - 2.
-The discharge end of the tremie or concrete pump is placed at the bottom of shaft. - 3.
-The discharge end of the tremie or pump is kept immersed at least 5 feet below the surface of the fluid concrete.
+The tremie is marked to ensure it is located at the proper depth and the discharge end of the tremie is placed at the bottom of shaft. - 3.
+The discharge end of the tremie or pump is kept immersed at least 10 feet below the surface of the fluid concrete.
 A positive head of concrete in the tremie or pump must be maintained during concrete placement.
-If the discharge end is removed from the fluid concrete column during the concrete placement and concrete is discharged above the rising concrete surface into displaced water or slurry, the reinforcing cage and concrete must be removed and the shaft reconstructed. (link to Calvin's worksheet) - 4.
+If the discharge end is removed from the fluid concrete column during the concrete placement and concrete is discharged above the rising concrete surface into displaced water or slurry, the reinforcing cage and concrete must be removed and the shaft reconstructed. - 4.
 Concreting in the shaft and removal of the temporary casing is completed within 2 hours of beginning concrete placement.
 Inspector must document the time of beginning and ending. - 5.
-Monitor and document the depth of the concrete in the hole and the quantity of concrete placed to help determine the possibility of voids around or intrusions into the drilled shaft. (link to Calvin's worksheet) - 6.
+Monitor and document the depth of the concrete in the hole and the quantity of concrete placed to help determine the possibility of voids around or intrusions into the drilled shaft.
+Examples of Drilled Shaft Concrete Placement Log and Graph and Drilled Shaft Concrete Volume Curve that can be used to document the rate of concrete placement may be found in the Appendix of this chapter of the manual. - 6.
+For drilled shafts exceeding 6-foot diameter, use recording thermometers or other means to monitor temperatures inside the drilled shaft.
+Ensure the concrete temperature does not exceed 150 °F during concrete placement and that the temperature differential between the core of the shaft and the outer edges does not exceed 36 °F. - 7.
 Concrete is placed in the hole until quality concrete reaches the top of the shaft.
 Overflow of concrete in shafts is to be continued until uncontaminated concrete is evident (usually for a dry shaft, overflow the top with 1 foot of concrete, and for a wet shaft, overflow the top with 5 feet of concrete).